ShruthiHanuGowda/react-redux-jest-enzyme-app/README.md

    App.js has connected components and also redux setup make app.test.js file mock the redux store and dive into the connected components
-6. Simulate Events - ex button
+6. Simulate Events - example button
+7. Testing on methods
+   first create instance of that class test for state value and also test on returning value

 note:
 to view versions: npm view react-redux versions